Mids fall by a score of 5-3; Liam Lowery with sixth inning home run

-Kostacopoulos became the 35th-active NCAA Division I head coach to reach the 700-win plateau as he achieved the mark in 2012.
-Now in his 26th year as a collegiate head coach, he enters 2015 with an all-time record of 760-560-6 (.580).
-He has won more than 30 games 14 times during his career and boasted a winning percentage of .500 or better 19 times in his career.
+Kostacopoulos became the 31st-active NCAA Division I head coach to reach the 800-win plateau as he achieved the mark in February of 2016.
+Through 28 years as a collegiate head coach, he has an all-time record of 877-603-7 (.599).
+He has won more than 30 games 17 times during his career and boasted a winning percentage of .500 or better 22 times in his career.
 The Middletown, Conn., native guided the Midshipmen to three-consecutive 30-win seasons from 2006-08 - a first in program history.
-In fact, prior to his arrival, Navy had posted three 30-win campaigns in the program's first 109 years.
+In fact, prior to his arrival, Navy had posted three 30-win campaigns in the program’s first 109 years.
+Kostacopoulos and the Mids are currently on another three-year run of 30-plus wins (2015-pres.).

 During the summer of 2014, Kostacopoulos was inducted into the Maine Baseball Hall of Fame.